Display

 Block

 This example sets the display to block.
-The d-b class makes the element a block-level element, causing it to take up the full width available and start on a new line.
+The d-b utility makes the element a block-level element, causing it to take up the full width available and start on a new line.

 Flex

 This example sets the display to flex.
-The d-f class makes the element a flex container, enabling the use of flexbox layout properties for its children.
+The d-f utility makes the element a flex container, enabling the use of flexbox layout properties for its children.

 Flow Root

 This example sets the display to flow-root.
-The d-fr class creates a new block formatting context, allowing for better control of floated children.
+The d-fr utility creates a new block formatting context, allowing for better control of floated children.

 Grid

 This example sets the display to grid.
-The d-g class makes the element a grid container, enabling the use of grid layout properties for its children.
+The d-g utility makes the element a grid container, enabling the use of grid layout properties for its children.

 Inline

 This example sets the display to inline.
-The d-i class makes the element an inline element, allowing it to sit within a line of text without breaking the flow.
+The d-i utility makes the element an inline element, allowing it to sit within a line of text without breaking the flow.

 Inline Flex